awsdocs/amazon-eks-user-guide/doc_source/eks-on-outposts.md

 # Amazon EKS on AWS Outposts<a name="eks-on-outposts"></a>

 Beginning with Kubernetes version 1\.14\.8 with Amazon EKS platform version `eks.5` and Kubernetes version 1\.13\.12 with Amazon EKS platform version `eks.6`, you can create and run Amazon EKS nodes on AWS Outposts\.
 AWS Outposts enables native AWS services, infrastructure, and operating models in on\-premises facilities\.
 In AWS Outposts environments, you can use the same AWS APIs, tools, and infrastructure that you use in the AWS Cloud\.
-Amazon EKS worker nodes on AWS Outposts is ideal for low\-latency workloads that need to be run in close proximity to on\-premises data and applications\.
+Amazon EKS nodes on AWS Outposts is ideal for low\-latency workloads that need to be run in close proximity to on\-premises data and applications\.
 For more information about AWS Outposts, see the [AWS Outposts User Guide](https://docs.aws.amazon.com/outposts/latest/userguide/)\.

 ## Prerequisites<a name="eks-outposts-prereq"></a>

- The following are the prerequisites for using Amazon EKS worker nodes on AWS Outposts:
+ The following are the prerequisites for using Amazon EKS nodes on AWS Outposts:
 + You must have installed and configured an Outpost in your on\-premises data center\.
 + You must have a reliable network connection between your Outpost and its AWS Region\.
 + The AWS Region for the Outpost must support Amazon EKS\.
 For a list of supported Regions, see [Amazon EKS service endpoints](https://docs.aws.amazon.com/general/latest/gr/eks.html) in the *AWS General Reference*\.